Bondifrench/mithril-employee-directory/README.md

 * No templates: Components are the building blocks.
 By keeping the markup and the corresponding UI logic together, you have the full power of Javascript to express the UI.
 * Virtual DOM.
 In Mithril, rendering a component means creating a lightweight description of the component UI.
 Mithril diffs this new description with the old one (if any), and generates a minimal set of changes to apply to the DOM.

-#The Sample App#
+## Introduction

-As @ccoenraets says, there is nothing like building an app to get familiar with a new language or framework
+As [@ccoenraets](https://twitter.com/ccoenraets) says, there is nothing like building an app to get familiar with a new language or framework.
 “App” is the application container that will transition pages in and out of the UI.
 Only one page is displayed at any given time.

-Source Code

 In this article, we will build the application going through several iterations, from a simple static prototype to the final product.
 The source code for the application, including the different iterations and a Cordova version, is available in [this repository](https://github.com/Bondifrench/mithril-employee-directory).
 If you plan to run the application locally, you need to load it from a local web server, not from the file system

-###Iteration 1: Static Version
+## Iteration 1: Static Version

 In this first version, we create and render the HomePage component with some hardcoded (static) sample data.

 [View source](https://github.com/Bondifrench/mithril-employee-directory/blob/master/iteration1/js/app.js) | [Run it](http://bondifrench.github.io/mithril-employee-directory/iteration1/)

-Code Highlights:
+**Code Highlights:**

+We create 3 mithril components for our website: Header, SearchBar, and EmployeeList.

-Creating components is easy: You use React.createClass(), implement the view() function, and return the UI description.
+Creating components is easy: You create a JavaScript object with a key called 'view'.
+This key is a function that returns the UI description.
 The element returned by the view function is not an actual DOM node: it’s a description of the UI that will be diffed with the current description to perform the minimum set of changes to the DOM.
-If you like JSX and would like the same syntax when using Mithril, there is MSX.
-MSX is optional:

-Composing components is easy: everything is a function in Mithril, You can use a component created using React.createClass() as a tag in JSX.
+Using a component is done with the m.component() function - `m.component(EmployeeList)`.
 For example, HomePage is made of three other components: Header, SearchBar, and EmployeeList.

+Side Note: If you don't like the sytax of `m('input[type=search]')` you can use [MSX](https://github.com/insin/msx) (which is similar to [JSX](https://facebook.github.io/jsx/) in React).

-###Iteration 2: Data Flow
+## Iteration 2: Data Flow

 In this second version, we define an array of employees in the HomePage component, and we make the data flow down the component hierarchy to EmployeeList and EmployeeListItem.
 In this version, the list of employees is hardcoded: we’ll work with dynamic data in iteration 4.

 [View source](https://github.com/Bondifrench/mithril-employee-directory/blob/master/iteration2/js/app.js) | [Run it](http://bondifrench.github.io/mithril-employee-directory/iteration2/)

-Code Highlights:
+**Code Highlights:**

 In JSX, you can add attributes to your custom component tags to pass properties to the component instance.